 - One of the venues for the 2018 World Cup, Fisht Stadium in Sochi, is the same stadium that hosted the opening and closing ceremonies at the 2014 Winter Games.

 - The first World Cup was played in 1930.
-Uruguay was both the tournament host and winner that year.
+Uruguay was both the tournaments host and winner that year.

-- The highest scoring game in World Cup history was in 1954, when Austria defeated Switzerland 7-5.
+- The highest scoring game in the World Cup history was in 1954 when Austria defeated Switzerland 7-5.

-- The Italians have had the most number of draws in World Cup history with 21.
+- The Italians have had the most number of draws in the World Cup history with 21.

-- Surprisingly Mexico has the most World Cup losses (25), though they do also have 14 wins and 14 draws.
+- Mexico has the most World Cup losses (27), though they do also have16 wins and 14 draws.